krzotr/RBDOOM-3-BFG/README.md

 	* All 3 light types (point, spot, parallel/sun) are supported which means parallel lights (sun) use scene independent cascaded shadow mapping.
 * True internal 64 bit HDR lighting with filmic ACES tone mapping and gamma-correct rendering in linear RGB space
-* Temporal Antialiasing (TAA) as a cheap alternative for MSAA and that works well with HDR and also improves PBR lighting
+* SMAA and Temporal Antialiasing (TAA) as cheap alternatives for MSAA
 * Filmic post process effects like Chromatic Aberration and Dithering
 * Retro Rendering modes for the nostalgia of the 8-bit and 16-bit eras including the Commodore 64, Amstrad CPC 6128, Sega Genesis and Sony PSX
 * Screen Space Ambient Occlusion used to only dim down the Global Illumination contribution like in the Frostbite engine